ml-explore/mlx-examples/lora/README.md

 By default, the adapter weights are saved in `adapters.npz`.
 You can specify the output location with `--adapter_file`.

+You can resume fine-tuning with an existing adapter with `--resume_adapter_file` to specify the location of the adapter weights.

 #### Evaluate

 To compute test set perplexity use